 The vehicle operator has two key responsibilities in relation to both kinds of tachograph:

-- To download the data from the driver’s cards (at least every 21 days) and vehicle units (at least every 90 days) and save this information for one year.
-The downloaded information must be made available in its “raw” format to an enforcement officer on request.
+- To download the data from the driver’s cards (at least every 21 days) and vehicle units (at least every 90 days) and save this information as well as any analogue charts or printouts made for one year.
+This information must be made available in its “raw” format to an enforcement officer on request.

-The RSA is responsible for enforcing EU and national transport legislation on tachographs, EU driver hour rules, Road transport working time directive and the licensing of road haulage and passenger operators to engage in hire and reward operations.
+The RSA is responsible for enforcing EU and national transport legislation on tachographs, EU driver hour rules, Road transport working time directive elements of the licensing of road haulage and passenger operators to engage in hire and reward operations and Drivers CPC.
 Since 2009 the RSA have initiated prosecutions against drivers and operators in respect of breaches of this legislation and details of completed prosecutions can be found in our prosecutions section